IT Operations

 What's the difference between regulations and certifications?

-When it comes to compliance and IT regulations, it's important to understand the difference between regulations and certifications.
+When it comes to compliance and IT regulations, it’s important to understand the difference between regulations and certifications.
 Regulations are legal requirements set by governing bodies that enterprises must adhere to in order to operate within the law.
-Certifications, on the other hand, are voluntary standards that organizations can adopt to demonstrate their commitment to industry best practices.
+These requirements are established and enforced by regulatory bodies responsible for overseeing compliance across various industries.

 Some key differences between regulations and certifications include: